webvisum/Xtest/README.md

 ### Get started

-To start testing create a test class in your custom module:
+To start testing create a test class in your custom module your currently working on.
+You just have to create a directory called 'Test'.
+For this test create a file 'DemoTest.php' with the following content:

-File: app/code/local/Codex/Test/Model/DemoTest.php
+File: app/code/local/Codex/Demo/Test/Model/DemoTest.php

 ```
+<?php

 class Codex_Demo_Test_Model_DemoTest extends Codex_Xtest_Xtest_Unit_Frontend
 {